 Group Study Rooms

 Registered PhD and ABD students can apply for Library study carrels.
 Carrels are assigned depending on space available.
-Applications are accepted the first week of classes in the Fall semester.
+Applications are accepted here.

 Faculty Research Room

 The Faculty Research Room is a quiet room where up to two faculty can conduct research.
 Access to this room is requested at Bartle Library's Reader Services desk.
 Access to the Faculty Research Room is granted on a first come, first served, basis, until midnight that day.